 NAD is a dinucleotide, meaning it is composed of two nucleotides, which are joined by a phosphate group.
 One nucleotide has an adenine base, the other, nicotinamide.

-During cellular respiration (explained later), a molecule referred to as the substrate gives up two H atoms, bringing about the reduction of NAD+ in the following way, where R means “residue” and indicates a substrate:
+During cellular respiration (explained later), a molecule referred to as the substrate gives up two H atoms, and so is oxidized, bringing about the reduction of NAD+ in the following way, where R means “residue” and indicates a substrate:

 RH2 + NAD+ → NADH + H+ + R